 What about our walk with God?
 We have defined roles for our pastors and church staff and Bible study leaders and volunteers.
 We each have our own gifts.
 But whose job is it really?
 What is our job as followers of Christ?

-If we are filling our hearts and minds with God’s Word, then we can just reach in and pull out our job descriptions for the day.
+If we are filling our spiritual jewelry boxes with God’s Word, then we can just reach in and pull out our job descriptions for the day.
 Love others as Christ loves us.
 Forgive others as God forgives us.
 Help others, have compassion, extend kindness, be patient, share the gospel, be thankful in every situation, trust God, pray, serve others . . .

 As Christians, we can’t say, “That’s not my job.”
 God has called each of us to follow Him.
-What’s your job description for today?
+What’s in your spiritual jewelry box?